 If you offer round numbers, say £70,000, then the seller will think of this as a ‘general price’ and assume you’re just testing the water.
 A round number will give the impression that you’re just throwing it out there and will likely be seen as speculative.

-On the other hand, if you give more specific offers, say £70,250 or £69,750 – and if you give a reason as to why it’s this figure – then the seller is more likely to see it as thoughtful bid.
+On the other hand, if you give more specific offers, say £70,250 or £69,750 - and if you give a reason as to why it's this figure – then the seller is more likely to see it as a thoughtful bid.

 Then, if the reason makes sense, the seller is more likely to believe your valuation and accept.